IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 The optional ``release`` parameter tells the Dataverse installation to immediately publish the dataset.
 If the parameter is changed to ``no``, the imported dataset will remain in ``DRAFT`` status.

 The file is a DDI XML file.
-A sample DDI XML file may be downloaded here: :download:`ddi_dataset.xml <../_static/api/ddi_dataset.xml>`
+A sample DDI XML file ``ddi_dataset.xml`` is located at ``/_static/api/ddi_dataset.xml``

 Note that DDI XML does not have a field that corresponds to the "Subject" field in Dataverse.
 Therefore the "Import DDI" API endpoint populates the "Subject" field with ``N/A``.
-To update the "Subject" field one will need to call the :ref:`edit-dataset-metadata-api` API with a JSON file that contains an update to "Subject" such as :download:`subject-update-metadata.json <../_static/api/subject-update-metadata.json>`.
+To update the "Subject" field one will need to call the :ref:`edit-dataset-metadata-api` API with a JSON file that contains an update to "Subject" such as ``subject-update-metadata.json`` located at ``/_static/api/subject-update-metadata.json``.
 Alternatively, the web interface can be used to add a subject.

 .. warning::